-Stratford-on-Avon District Council has received written notification identifying a public payphone in Long Itchington which has been identified and proposed for removal by BT.
+Stratford-on-Avon District Council has received written notification identifying a number of public payphones within the District which have been identified and proposed for removal by BT.

-British Telecom (BT) have placed a consultation notice on the relevant payphone and the District Council is consulting via the Parish Council on three options:
+British Telecom (BT) have placed a consultation notice on the relevant payphones and the District Council is consulting via the Parish Council on three options:

-The consultation closes on Thursday 9th April 2020.
+The consultation opens on Monday 3rd August 2020 and closes on Monday 14th September 2020.
 Comments received will be looked at by the Council before a formal decision is made and submitted to BT.

 Please respond to the BT Payphone Removal Consultation here .